ctmbl/Labyrinthe-Astar/README.md

 # Labyrinthe-Astar

-ugly implementation of A* pathfinding algorythm
+Implementation of A* pathfinding algorythm (own interpretation)

+It's in fact resolution of a small exercise (described below) It permit actually to display what algorythm do in real time

 ## What script do?